spacemeshos/svm/docs/go-spacemesh-integration.md

 Let's mark the folder as `src/apps/smart-wallet` and the `App Template` raw data as `src/apps/smart-wallet/deploy.bin`.
 <br/><br/>
 The Genesis flow will invoke SVM Runtime `Deploy Template` (using the `go-svm` client) method.
-The `Host Context` fields that are sent over-the-wire will have tobe manually filled-in, since there will be no real p2p `deploy template` transaction of the `Smart Wallet` template.
+The `Host Context` fields that are sent over-the-wire will have to be filled-in, since there will be no real p2p `deploy template` transaction of the `Smart Wallet` template.
 <br/><br/>
 If the deployment of the `Smart Wallet` fails (theoretically) - the whole `Genesis flow` should halt.
 <br/>
-Now, given a successful deployment, we need to manually create a single account containing the all minted coins of _Spacemesh_.
+Now, given a successful deployment, we need to manually create a single account containing the minted coins of _Spacemesh_.
 <br/>
 Let's denote this account address as `MINT`.
 <br/><br/>